+Company Name

+Address

-Company Name Address Internal Revenue Service Employer Identification Number This certification is required by the regulations implementing Executive Debarment and Suspensions, 7 CFR Part 3017, 45 CFR Part 76 and 2CFR Prospective Contractor certifies to the best of its knowledge and belief that affiliates or sub-contractor utilized under this contract are not: t its principals or (a) Debarred or suspended from federal financial assistance programs and (b) Proposed for debarment; (c) Declared ineligible or; (d) Voluntarily excluded from participation in covered transactions department or agency.
-I declare that the information herein is true and correct and that I at to represent this company. am authorized Signature of Authorized Person Responsible for Submission of the SOQ to the County Date Name and Title of Authorized Person Responsible for Submission of the S SOQ to the
+Internal Revenue Service Employer Identification Number

+This certification is required by the regulations implementing Executive Order 1259, Debarment and Suspensions, 7 CFR Part 3017, 45 CFR Part 76 and 2CFR 200.212 Part C.

+Prospective Contractor certifies to the best of its knowledge and belief that its principals or affiliates or sub-contractor utilized under this contract are not:

+- (a) Debarred or suspended from federal financial assistance programs and activities; - (b) Proposed for debarment; - (c) Declared ineligible or; - (d) Voluntarily excluded from participation in covered transactions by any federal department or agency.

+I declare that the information herein is true and correct and that I am authorized to represent this company.

+Signature of Authorized Person Responsible for Submission of the SOQ to the County

+Name and Title of Authorized Person Responsible for Submission of the SOQ to the County

+DOCUMENTATION AVAILABLE